vishnu350/rs-mainspring-winder/README.md

 This mainspring winder is designed using FreeCAD to be easily 3D printed with no post-processing/finishing required.
 It will approximately cost $5/set by most 3D print service providers (use eBay to find someone near you).
 The design is parameterized, allowing you to dynamically change the size/dimensions of the winder and the entire design will be recalculated accordingly.

-The RS mainspring winder is a pleasure to use when constructed correctly, and can wind in both clockwise and counter-clockwise directions.
-It will not kink or damage the mainspring due to the PLA material being softer than steel, but still tough enough to withstand the winding stress.
-Due to this, it may even be viable for professional watchmakers.
+The RS mainspring winder works very well when constructed correctly, and can wind in both clockwise and counter-clockwise directions.
+It will not kink or damage the mainspring due to the PLA material being softer than steel, yet tough enough to withstand the winding stress.

 **Watch this Youtube video [here](https://youtu.be/OAfQTk89P3s) to better understand the RS winder parts and how it works.**